 2. FIRST CONTACT—AIM FOR A GOOD FIT

 Architects offer a range of services—some more, some less.
 At the self-serve end, some architects provide only basic layouts and city applications.
-While at the full-service end, an architect will manage every aspect of the project: beyond basics, to hardware, plumbing, lighting, appliances, and finish materials.
+While at the full-service end, an architect will manage every aspect of the project.
+Not just basics, but hardware, plumbing, lighting, appliances, and finish materials.
 Some even do to interior decorating, furniture design, and landscape design.
 Architects also run the gamut in their level of involvement during construction.
 Some do the bare minimum number of inspections required.
-Others are in daily communication with the general contractor: answering Requests for Information, reviewing shop drawings and submittals, negotiating change orders and payment requests, making weekly site visits, etc. Before you hire an architect, make sure they provide the level of service you want.
-And finally, for most projects and for most buildings, you need an architect’s stamp on the drawings and applications filed with the city.
+Others are in daily communication with the general contractor: answering RFRIs (requests for information), reviewing shop drawings and submittals, negotiating change orders and payment requests, making weekly site visits, etc. Before you hire an architect, make sure they provide the level of service you want.
+And critically, for most projects and for most buildings, you need an architect’s stamp on the filed drawings to complete the city applications.
 Ask if the architect is licensed in your state.
 And if you care about the environment, ask if they have LEED or Passive House credentials.

 4. FEE CALCULATION